Preparing water for baby formula

 Next, boil fresh tap water in an electric kettle or on the stove top.
 In places with a clean water supply that meets Australian standards, hot water urns like hydroboils are also safe to use for preparing formula.

 Let the water cool down to a safe temperature – lukewarm or around room temperature.
-This will take about 30 minutes.
+This will take at least 30 minutes.

 You can put cooled, boiled water in sterilised bottles and store them sealed with a ring and cap in the fridge until needed.
-You should use these bottles within 24 hours.
+Use these bottles within 24 hours.

-It’s recommended that you sterilise bottle-feeding equipment until your baby is 12 months old.
-Your baby’s immune system isn’t strong enough to fight off some infections so sterilising equipment reduces baby’s chances of getting sick.
+It’s important to sterilise bottle-feeding equipment until your baby is 12 months old.
+Your baby’s immune system isn’t strong enough to fight off some infections so sterilising equipment reduces your baby’s chances of getting sick.

 Making up powdered baby formula